roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Brandi was so on fire it was difficult to think straight.
 It was as though she had been struck dumb when Kevin led her around the stable showing off his new pet.
 She timidly walked on the end of the leash with head down trying to hide the embarrassment in long black hair.

  The men were used to seeing a hot naked slave but could see Kevin's pride in the achievement so took time to examine the newly trained slave.
 They commented on its luscious bottom and good manners.
 They examined its pierced nipples and made suggestions as to what to do next.
-Report_Story #2